-Network Rail recently required a temporary fire alarm to be installed during work on three Waterloo Station sites to ultimately reduce the number of cable wires during installation, cut costs, and protect workers on site.
-Network Rail contracted service provider MJ Quinn to renovate the three Waterloo Station suites, which cover a total space of 69,324 sq ft.
-Waterloo station is carrying out a major refurbishment of this area and required a temporary system.
-The temporary system had to be user friendly and easy to work with in a building environment – Cygnus provided the ideal solution.
+Network Rail needed a temporary fire alarm to be installed during work on three Waterloo Station sites to reduce the number of cable wires during installation, cut costs, and protect workers on site.
+Network Rail contracted service provider MJ Quinn to renovate the three Waterloo Station suites, that cover a total space of 69,324 sq feet.
+Waterloo station is carrying out a major refurbishment of this area and required a temporary system that had to be user friendly and easy to work within a building environment – Cygnus provided the ideal solution.

 Building and construction sites can spend thousands of pounds on equipment to protect workers.
-However, when working on site, it’s important companies invest in the relevant equipment, which will ensure work is completed to the highest standard and workers are protected on site.
+However, when working on site, it’s important that companies invest in the relevant equipment, to ensure work is completed to the highest standard, and workers are protected on site.

 MJ Quinn worked in partnership with Bull Products, an independently owned manufacturer and importer of life -saving products, to install the Cygnus Wireless Alarm System – a major innovation in wireless technology.

-In April 2017, eight Cygnus Detector lnteriace units were installed across eight floors and will be in place until work finishes on site in December 2017.
-Taking only one week to install, the interface module can be assigned to a zone and has an individual unit number like all other Cygnus devices, meaning many interiaces could be addressed into a single system.
+In April 2017, eight Cygnus Detector lnterface units were installed across eight floors and will be in place until work finishes on site in December 2017.
+Taking only one week to install, the interface module can be assigned to a zone and has an individual unit number like all other Cygnus devices, meaning many interfaces could be addressed into a single system.

 Ben adds: “This is the first time we have worked with Bull Products and the team has been very supportive and easy to work with.
 The ease of installation was great and allowed for a smooth transition during installation.
 We would definitely recommend Bull Products and wouldn’t hesitate to work with them again.”